A doula, or birth worker, is a trained professional who provides physical, emotional, and informational support to birthing parents.

 How do I know if I am eligible for doula services?

-To be eligible for doula services, you must meet all the following:
+To be eligible for doula services, you must meet the following:

 Be a Maryland Medicaid member